ofiwg/libfabric/index.md

 The goal of libfabric is to define interfaces that enable a tight semantic map between applications and underlying fabric services.
 Specifically, libfabric software interfaces have been co-designed with fabric hardware providers and application developers, with a focus on the needs of HPC users.
 Libfabric supports multiple communication semantics, is fabric and hardware implementation agnostic, and leverages and expands the existing RDMA open source community.

-Libfabric is designed to minimize the impedance mismatch between applications, including middleware such as MPI, SHMEM, data stgorage, and PGAS, and fabric communication hardware.
+Libfabric is designed to minimize the impedance mismatch between applications, including middleware such as MPI, SHMEM, data storage, and PGAS, and fabric communication hardware.
 Its interfaces target high-bandwidth, low-latency NICs, with a goal to scale to tens of thousands of nodes.

-Libfabric targets support for the Linux, Free BSD, Windows, and OS X.  A reasonable effort is made to support all major, modern Linux distributions; however, validation is limited to the most recent 2-3 releases of Red Hat Enterprise Linux (RHEL)and SUSE Linux Enterprise Server (SLES).
+Libfabric targets support for the Linux, Free BSD, Windows, and OS X.  A reasonable effort is made to support all major, modern Linux distributions; however, validation is limited to the most recent 2-3 releases of Red Hat Enterprise Linux (RHEL) and SUSE Linux Enterprise Server (SLES).
 Support for a particular operating system version or distribution is vendor specific.
 The exceptions are the tcp and udp based socket providers are available on all platforms.

 Developer Resources
 ===================